-One of the most perplexing aspects of parathyroid disease is that the patient is often un-aware that the disease is present.
-Parathyroid disease symptoms include feeling tired or lethargic, difficulty in concentrating and what patients describe as just not “feeling like themselves.”
+One of the most perplexing aspects of parathyroid disease is that the patient is often unaware the disease is present.
+Parathyroid disease symptoms include tiredness and lethargy, difficulty in concentrating and what patients describe as just not “feeling like themselves.”
 Some patients experience feelings of malaise and generalized weakness.
-When people have parathyroid disease, most people do not even realize that they have this problem.
+Most people with parathyroid disease do not even realize that they have it.

-Symptoms generally include the following: fatigue, tiredness, and malaise.
-Joint pain, bone pain, lack of concentration, and even personality changes are also very typical symptoms.
-Patients also commonly report muscle weakness.
-Patients state that they are not quite as strong as they used to be, but they will often times blame it on their age.
+Symptoms generally include the following: fatigue, tiredness and malaise.
+Joint pain, bone pain, lack of concentration and even personality changes are also typical symptoms.
+Patients commonly report muscle weakness and state that they are not quite as strong as they used to be, but they will oftentimes blame this on their age.
 Some patients will describe having difficulties getting out of a chair as a result of their proximal muscle weakness.

 Hyperparathyroidism can run in families.
-There is definitely a familial association with primary hyperparathyroidism, and it can be associated with something called multiple endocrine neoplasias, which is a constellation of endocrine problems.
-If you have multiple family members that have had issues with primary hyperparathyroidism, then you certainly want to let your doctor know, so that this can be investigated and evaluated.
+There is definitely a familial association with primary hyperparathyroidism, and it can be experienced in tandem with something called multiple endocrine neoplasias, a constellation of endocrine problems.
+If you have multiple family members who have had issues with primary hyperparathyroidism, then you certainly want to let your doctor know so that this can be investigated and evaluated.

-Before coming to see the surgeon, your endocrinologist will usually reconfirm your labs in his/her office.
-Often times, he/she will ask you to collect your urine for 24 hours, and evaluate the calcium content.
-If you have not done this, you will want to do this prior to your evaluation with the BMI of Texas surgeon.
-Please bring the information recorded for the 24 hour collection to your initial surgical evaluation.
+Before recommending you see the surgeon, your endocrinologist will usually reconfirm your labs in his/her office.
+Oftentimes, he or she will ask you to collect your urine for 24 hours then evaluate the calcium content.
+If you have not done this, you will want to prior to your evaluation with the BMI of Texas surgeon.
+Please bring the information recorded for the 24-hour collection to your initial surgical evaluation.
 Additionally, your endocrinologist should order a bone density scan prior to your surgical consult.
-This test must have been completed within the 12 month period prior to your surgical evaluation.
+This test must have been completed within the 12-month period prior to your surgical evaluation.
 The bone density scan is important because the parathyroid gland produces a hormone called parathyroid hormone.
-The hormone is then circulated and picked up by the bones, and it leeches the calcium out of the bones, thus making your bones weaker.
-The calcium that is leeched from your bones and circulated is collected and filtered out by the kidneys, and, therefore, patients develop kidney stones.
-Because of the bone weakening, you should definitely plan on having a bone density at least once a year after your parathyroid surgery.
+The hormone is then circulated and picked up by the bones.
+It leeches the calcium out of the bones, thus making them weaker.
+The calcium leeched from your bones and circulated is collected and filtered out by the kidneys, and therefore, patients develop kidney stones.
+Because of the bone weakening, you should definitely plan on having a bone density scan at least once a year after your parathyroid surgery.

 The good thing about having surgery for primary hyperparathyroidism is that you can expect your bone density to increase.
-Yearly bone density scans, you will demonstrate the improvement of your bone density and validate your decision to pursue surgery.
+Yearly bone density scanswill demonstrate the improvement of your bone density and validate your decision to pursue surgery.
 Likewise, kidney stones can be resolved and cured as a result of having your parathyroid surgery!

-Parathyroid surgery lasts for anywhere between 1-3 hours.
-We do this surgery at the Methodist Specialty and Transplant hospital.
-The surgery is usually done on Wednesdays.
-The incision is generally about 2"-3" in length and no more.
-The risks of parathyroid surgery are low.
-There is a <1% chance of injury to an important nerve called the recurrent laryngeal nerve.
-This is the nerve responsible for your voice.
-There is also a less than 1% chance that all four parathyroid glands can be injured.
+Parathyroid surgery lasts for anywhere between one to three hours.
+We do this surgery at the Methodist Specialty and Transplant Hospital, usually on Wednesdays.
+The incision is generally about 2"-3" in length, and the risks of parathyroid surgery are low.
+There is a less than 1 percent chance of injury to an important nerve called the recurrent laryngeal nerve, the nerve responsible for your voice.
+There is also a less than 1 percent chance that all four parathyroid glands will be injured.

-After surgery, people spend one night in the hospital after a routine visit to the recovery room.
+After surgery, people spend one night in the hospital following a routine visit to the recovery room.
 Patients are walking, talking, eating and drinking the night of their surgery.
-Patients go home the following day, after being seen by the surgeon, and often times, the endocrinologist, as well.
+Patients go home the following day after being seen by the surgeon —and, oftentimes, the endocrinologist as well.
 After surgery, there are no significant restrictions on you.
-We ask that you not drive a car for a couple of days because your neck is a likely to be somewhat sore.
+We ask that you not drive a car for a couple of days because your neck is likely to be somewhat sore.
 Most patients are discharged and do not require the use of narcotics for pain.
-After surgery, you will follow-up with your endocrinologist, as well as your parathyroid surgeon.
-The appointment with your surgeon is usually within the first 2 to 3 weeks.
-During that time, most patients report feeling significantly better.
-Many patients report that, retrospectively, they feel like they were living in a “cloud” or a “haze.”
-Patients usually report feeling much sharper, much more attentive, and having much more energy.
+After surgery, you will follow up with your endocrinologist, as well as your parathyroid surgeon.
+The appointment with your surgeon is usually within the first two to three weeks after surgery.
+During that time, most patients feel significantly better.
+Many patients report that, retrospectively, they feel like they were living in a “cloud” or a “haze” before surgery and usually say they feel much sharper, more attentive and energetic post-surgery.

 After surgery, an overwhelming number of patients are cured, and most require no significant follow-up, other than one appointment with the parathyroid surgeon.
-If everything is resolved, and your calcium remains normal after surgery, you will be followed by the endocrinologist and your primary care physician.
+If everything is resolved and your calcium remains normal after surgery, your progress will be followed by the endocrinologist and your primary care physician.